Can a murderer inherit from their victim?

 However the judge declined to express a view on this argument as he was satisfied that relief from forfeiture should be given under the Act.

-Can a murderer inherit from his victim?
+Can a murderer inherit from their victim?